 FLEXVOLT Advantage Tools

 DeWalt also offers a line of FLEXVOLT Advantage tools, which is somewhat of a middle-ground.
-These are 20 volt compatible tools that are designed to work in a unique way with FLEXVOLT batteries for added power–essentially converting a 20V tool to 60V.
+These are 20 volt compatible tools that are designed to work in a unique way with FLEXVOLT batteries for added power to take your 20V tool up a notch.
 This is where that backward compatibility can be seen, because you can use any standard 20V MAX battery with these tools to run them normally, or you can use a FLEXVOLT battery for that extra power boost.